AmanTank187/CV/README.md

 **Primark** (Oct 2018 - Oct 2020)
 _Retail Assistant_ -
- Developed great communication skills that will help me confidently communicate with my collegues in a professional enviroment.
-I learnt to manage multiple tasks at once and do them on time, this will help me meet all my deadlines in a software development enviroment.
+ Developed great communication skills that will help me confidently communicate with my colleagues in a professional environment.
+I learnt to manage multiple tasks at once and do them on time, this will help me meet all my deadlines in a software development environment.

 ## Skills